learn-co-curriculum/dsc-exponential-distribution-lab/README.md

 ## Question 2

 The average student takes 44 minutes to complete a test.
-What is the probability that the fastest student in the class will take 38 minutes to complete the test?
+What is the probability that the fastest student in the class will take more than 38 minutes to complete the test?

 ```python